TheQuinbox/recmon/README.md

 5. Speak system uptime.
 6. Speak battery percentage, state, and time remaining.
 7. Speak information about your default input/output devices, their volume, and in the case of your input device, if its muted or not.
+8. Speak the text that's currently on your clipboard/pasteboard (if any).

 ## Todo